ernstvanderlinden/vim-coldfusion/README.md

 See *attribute name and value pair*

 ### Core Keyword
-ColdFusion has some special words which are colored by the eozCoreKeyword group.
+ColdFusion has some special words which are colored by the cfmlCoreKeyword group.

 `new`
 `required`

 ![core keyword](readme-assets/img/coreKeyword.png)

->You can add your own custom keywords to the eozCustomKeyword group.
+>You can add your own custom keywords to the cfmlCustomKeyword group.

 ### Core Scope
-All core scopes of ColdFusion are highlighted by eozCoreScope.
+All core scopes of ColdFusion are highlighted by cfmlCoreScope.

 `application`
 `arguments`